madebysimon/OPUS/company/join.md

 ---
 # Apply to join or partner with us

-# join our team building tomorrow’s therapy
+## join our team building tomorrow’s therapy
 Maia Health was started as a one-man-army and our team has since grown to the size of X.
 (meet the team ↗).
-We work on premises in our offices are located in Hamburg.
+We work on premises in our offices located in Hamburg.

 People of all ages and of special needs are encouraged to apply.